collocations.org

 4. on a computer screen, etc.

-DISPLAY + NOUN
+display + NOUN

-screen, terminal, unit
+device, panel, screen, unit

-display screen equipment a visual display unit
+a visual display unit

 Collocations for display - verb